 The Helena Fire Department is currently licensed by the State of Montana at the Advanced Life Support "EMT-Intermediate" level.
 Functions such as early Defibrillation, Endo-Tracheal Intubations and Intravenous Therapy help bring procedures once reserved for the emergency room to the patient in a more expedient manner.
 The Emergency Medical Technicians of the Helena Fire Department have dedicated much time and put forth a great personal effort to provide the best possible medical care to those in need.

 The City of Helena has many facilities using and producing hazardous materials.
-It also has all major modes of transportation by which hazardous materials are transported, including by airport, interstate highway traffic, railroad, and several miles of transportation routes within the City.
+It also has all major modes of transportation by which hazardous materials are transported, including an airport, interstate highway traffic, railroad, and several miles of transportation routes within the city.

-The Helena Fire Department, having the primary responsibility for response to hazardous materials incidents in the City of Helena, including the greater Helena area, prepares for responding to incidents of this nature by establishing a Hazardous Materials Response Team with a minimum of 14 members trained to the “Technician” level meeting or exceeding OSHA’s training requirements.
+The Helena Fire Department, having the primary responsibility for response to hazardous materials incidents in the City of Helena and the greater Helena area, prepares for responding to incidents of this nature by establishing a Hazardous Materials Response Team with a minimum of 14 members trained to the “Technician” level, meeting or exceeding OSHA’s training requirements.

-The Helena Fire department has a technical rescue team that has grown from a single discipline.
+The Helena Fire department has a Technical Rescue Team that has grown from a single discipline.
 For many years HFD has supported a Confined Space Rescue Team in response to a community need.
-Over time the need for mission expansion and adding training pertaining to High Angle Rope Rescue, Collapse Rescue, and Trench Rescue has become apparent.
+Over time, the need for mission expansion and adding training pertaining to High Angle Rope Rescue, Collapse Rescue, and Trench Rescue has become apparent.
 The department took the necessary steps to train in these additional disciplines and now has a 14-member team for these special circumstances.